Resistance-Lab/resistancelab_site/_our-work/taser-report-update-19-20/index.md

 ---
-title: "Despite claims to the contrary, Taser usage by Greater Manchester Police has risen to its highest ever level"
+title: "Taser usage by Greater Manchester Police has risen to its highest ever level"
-title_fancy: "Despite claims to the contrary, Taser usage by Greater Manchester Police has risen to its highest ever level"
+title_fancy: "Taser usage by <span>Greater Manchester Police</span> has risen to its <span>highest ever level</span>"
 layout: article
 published: 2021-03-08
 teaser: |